michael-spengler/TINF20IT1-potential-tech-stack/README.md

 # Blockchain Programming Stack Demo
 In this demo we build a censorship free chat platform.

+## In General
+### Decentralized vs. Centralized Paradigms
+Not your keys - not your crypto.

 ## Frontend
 ### Learning Goals
 Explore and leverage [TypeScript](https://www.typescriptlang.org/) and [svelte](https://svelte.dev/).